Kostant relation in filtered randomized benchmarking for passive bosonic devices: Abstract

 \section{Abstract}

-We reduce the cost of the current bosonic randomized benchmarking proposal.
-First, we introduce a filter function using immanants.
-With this filter, we avoid the need to compute Clebsch–Gordan coefficients. \fxnote*{R1C3, R1C8}{Our filter uses the same data as the original, although we propose a distinct data collection process that requires a single type of measurement.} Furthermore, we argue that weak coherent states and intensity measurements are sufficient to proceed with the characterization.
-Our work could then allow simpler platforms to be characterized and simplify the data analysis process.
+We aim to reduce the cost of the current bosonic randomized benchmarking proposal.
+To do this, we introduce two filter functions: one uses immanants, the other uses characters of the special unitary group.
+These filters avoid computing \gls{cg} coefficients and yield simple variance expressions.
+The character filter is not only efficient to compute, but also has a constant, low variance.
+Our filters rely on the same data as the original proposal.
+We also discuss an example with photon loss and gain.
+Our numerical evidence shows that a scheme using weak coherent states and intensity measurements can yield estimates close to those obtained without loss or gain.
+Our work could support simpler platform characterization and streamline data analysis.